 Mark Ingram, RB, New Orleans Saints: Ingram entered the week ranking 10th overall among running backs in fantasy points per game, but efficiency hadn't been his hallmark (3.49 yards per carry).
 On Sunday against the Colts, he gashed Indy for 143 rushing yards on 14 carries (10.2 ypc), while turning in his best fantasy performance this season (20 points).

 T.Y.
 Hilton, WR, Indianapolis Colts: Hilton was on the losers portion of this list until catching two touchdown passes -- which totaled 133 yards -- in the third quarter.
 After scoring just 27 fantasy points in his previous three games, Hilton put up that same number against the Saints on Sunday.

 Julian Edelman, WR, New England Patriots: Edelman had scored at least eight fantasy points in every game this season -- and his 13.6-point average entering this week ranked sixth among WRs.
 Despite nine targets, Edelman couldn't get much going against the Jets, scoring just five points.

 DeAndre Hopkins, WR, Houston Texans: Hopkins' game-by-game fantasy line heading into this week: 23, 5, 16, 15, 16, 26.
-He got a healthy share of targets Sunday against the Dolphins (12), but scored only five points.
+He got a healthy share of targets on Sunday against the Dolphins (12), but scored only five points.

-Brandon Marshall, WR, New York Jets: Marshall hadn't been held under 12 fantasy points all season long, but in a high-scoring affair, the Patriots limited him to 67 yards and six points.
+Brandon Marshall, WR, New York Jets: Marshall hadn't been held under 12 fantasy points all season long, but in a high-scoring affair, the Patriots held him to 67 yards and six points.
 It was just the second time all season he failed to score a touchdown.